ljw2024polyu/HPR-web-test/site/hprlp/_sources/Interfaces/Julia interfaces.md.txt

 - Saves the model as an MPS file.
 - Uses HPR-LP to solve the LP instance.

-> **Remark:** If the model may be infeasible or unbounded, you can use HiGHS to check it.
+> **Tip:** If the model may be infeasible or unbounded, you can use HiGHS to check it.

 ```julia
 using JuMP, HiGHS